-For the body to be able to carry out any of its normal functions, the cells within it need energy.
-Much of the body’s energy is supplied by the sugar, glucose, which is acquired from your diet.
+For your body to be able to carry out any of its normal functions, the cells within it need energy.
+Much of your body’s energy is supplied by the sugar, glucose, which is acquired from your diet.
 When it's not regulated properly, it leads to diabetes — with type 1 and type 2 diabetes being the most common types.
 But how do they differ?

-When in the blood we may refer to it as blood-sugar, as it is carried around the body in the blood stream.
+When in the blood we might refer to it as blood sugar, as it's carried around your body in the bloodstream.
 Cells use the glucose circulating in the bloodstream as a source of energy.

 The absorption of glucose is regulated via a hormone called insulin.

 In normal operation, the insulin is made in the pancreas and released when blood-sugar receptors signal that our levels are raised.
-The insulin forces the cells in the body to absorb more glucose.
+The insulin forces the cells in your body to absorb more glucose.

-If our blood sugar levels are low, the secretion of insulin is inhibited and instead glucagon is released by pancreatic alpha cells.
-Glucagon is a hormone which acts in the liver to increase our blood sugar levels.
+If our blood sugar levels are low, the secretion of insulin is inhibited and instead, glucagon is released by pancreatic alpha cells.
+Glucagon is a hormone that acts in the liver to increase our blood sugar levels.

 Type 1 diabetes:

-- Normally, this is due to the immune system attacking the production site of insulin until the body is no longer able to produce it.
-This creates the need for insulin dependency by way of injection.
+- normally, this is due to the immune system attacking the production site of insulin until your body is no longer able to produce it.
+This creates the need for insulin dependency by way of injection

 Type 2 diabetes:

-- The body has a low level of insulin or cannot use the insulin in the correct way.
-This is termed insulin resistance.
+- your body has a low level of insulin or can't use the insulin in the correct way.
+This is called insulin resistance.

 Type 1 Diabetes

 Type 1 diabetes is an autoimmune disease and is classically identified in childhood but can develop at any time, especially if there is a genetic marker present.
-Type 1 accounts for around 10% of all cases of diabetes but its worldwide prevalence is growing.
+Type 1 diabetes accounts for around 10% of all cases of diabetes, but its worldwide prevalence is growing.

-Type 1 is characterised by the absence of insulin in the body.
+Type 1 is characterised by the absence of insulin in your body.
 Pancreatic ᵝ (beta) cells usually produce insulin.
-The destruction and elimination of these cells in type 1 diabetes ultimately leads to no insulin being produced at all.
+The destruction and elimination of these cells in type 1 diabetes ultimately lead to no insulin being produced at all.

-These mirror cells then, in effect, travel around the body shouting to the killer cells of the immune system.
+These mirror cells then, in effect, travel around your body, shouting to the killer cells of the immune system.
 In effect, these cells are flagged to be destroyed by the killer cells.
-This is of course not precisely what takes place, but for a simplified explanation it’s easy to imagine.
+This is, of course, not precisely what takes place, but for a simplified explanation, it’s easy to imagine.

 This is what happens in the case of type 1A diabetes.
 In this form, the beta cells are wrongly identified as an invader in a move known as a cell-mediated autoimmune attack.